-The Company has an investment in marketable securities of a company in which a former director and officer is a director.
-These marketable securities have been classified as available-for-sale.
+The Company had an investment in marketable securities of a company in which a former director and officer is a director.
+The marketable securities were disposed of during the third quarter of 2011 for gross proceeds of \$4,125 and a recorded gain of \$3,125.
+These marketable securities had been classified as available-for-sale.